mlmachi/OSPAR_XDL/README.md

 ```
 mv ../brat_configs/*.conf data/
 ```

+You can see the details of brat on [https://brat.nlplab.org/](https://brat.nlplab.org/).

 ### py4j
 The user need to place `.jar` file, which is downloaded by `script.sh`, into your `CLASSPATH` directory.